OZI-Project/docs/api/quick-start.rst

 Installation
 ^^^^^^^^^^^^

-The OZI package is available at :abbr:`PyPI (Python Package Index)` (preferred)
+The OZI package is available at :abbr:`PyPI (Python Package Index)`

 .. card:: :octicon:`terminal;2em;sd-text-info`

    .. code-block:: sh

-      pip install OZI
+      pipx install OZI

-.. note:: It is strongly recommended to use OZI tools through ``pipx run`` instead of installing them directly.
+.. note:: It is strongly recommended to use OZI tools through ``pipx`` instead of installing them directly.

 or at the GitHub repository for download.